k98kurz/merkle/readme.md

 This is a simple-to-use implementation of the concept of Merklized data structures, e.g. the Merkle Tree and the Merkle Mountain Range.
-There is a single main class, `merkleasy.Tree`, three error classes, and two utility functions.
+There is a single main class, `merkleasy.Tree`, three error classes, and two configuration functions.
 See the Usage section for details.
 This uses sha256 as the default hash algorithm, but it can use any in theory.